 What you can do to help prevent a stroke

 Up to 80% of strokes can be prevented.
-Consider taking the following steps to help reduce your chances of having a stroke:
+Consider taking the following measures to help reduce your chances of having a stroke:

 - Monitor your blood pressure.
 Have your blood pressure checked every time you see your doctor.
 Target blood pressure is 120/80.